byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Lifestyles For Change- Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**

+Methane gas released from poorly disposed organic food waste can trap 21 times more heat than CO2, worsening the global warming condition.

-#### *Some Eco-Enzyme Benefits:*
+#### *Pro-biotic Eco-enzyme Benefits:*

 ***Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.***

-**Stable**- If the Eco-enzyme is full of its necessary nutrients, it can survive even at pH value below 3.5, this ferment usually produces a beautiful safe and stable pH range of 4.5-5.
+**Stable**- If the ferment is full of its necessary nutrients, it can survive even at pH value below 3.5, this ferment usually produces a beautiful safe and stable pH range of 4.5-5.
 The fermentation can remain active even at temperatures as high as 100C.

 **Safe**- Naturally teaming with antimicrobial goodness, these bacteria inhibit the growth of pathogens naturally eliminating the need for preservatives.
-Eco-Enzymes are toxic free and perfect for the most sensitive at any age.
+Ferments are toxic free and perfect for the most sensitive at any age.

-Enzymes exhibit a number of features that make their use advantageous.
-They do not present disposal problems, are biodegradable being mostly proteins and peptides.
-Enzymes as catalysts have been exploited since the 1960s, easily isolated, several enzyme-catalyzed processes have been successfully introduced to industry, e.g. in the production of certain foodstuffs, pharmaceuticals and agrochemicals.

 **Medicinal**- LAB ferments are part of normal micro-flora of gastrointestinal and genitourinary (the urinary and genital organs) tracts, hence they are used as components of pro-biotic products.

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.

 **Reduce Water Pollution**- Water pollution is a major global problem, one of the leading worldwide **causes of death and disease**, accounting for the deaths of more than 14,000 people daily(2006).
 Eco-Enzyme is utilized as a low-cost alternative to improve wastewater treatment processes.
-A 9% solution of Eco-Enzyme is effective in removing ammonia, nitrogen and phosphorus, and in neutralizing municipal wastewater, within a period of 5 days.
+A 9% solution of Eco-Enzyme has been effective in removing ammonia, nitrogen and phosphorus, and in neutralizing municipal wastewater, within a period of 5 days.
 The enzyme converts ammonia to nitrate (NO3-), a natural and useful hormone and nutrient for plants.

-**Multiple Usage**- Natural household cleaner, body wash, mouth wash, wound healing, air purifier, laundry detergent, fabric softener, de-scaler, organic fertilizer, etc. Adding Eco Enzyme to food and water for feeding domestic animals can boost their immune system and improve the quality of poultry or meat.
+**Multiple Usage**- Natural household cleaner, body wash, mouth wash, wound healing, air purifier, laundry detergent, fabric softener, de-scaler, organic fertilizer, etc. Adding pro-biotic Eco-enzyme to food and water for feeding domestic animals can boost their immune system and improve the quality of poultry or meat.

 **Purify Underground Water**- Eco-Enzyme residues flow underground and help to purify ground water they come in contact with.

-**Purify Air**- Remove odors from toxic air released from smoking, car exhaust, chemical residues of household products, etc. Methane gas released from poorly disposed organic food waste can trap 21 times more heat than CO2, worsening the global warming condition.
+**Purify Air**- Cleaning with Eco-enzyme remove odors from toxic air released from smoking, car exhaust, chemical residues of household products, etc.

 **Clearing Drains**- Eco-enzyme can be used for clearing urban drains after a storm.

-**Any plant matter can be used in this process, choose citrus and pineapple peel for there powerful cleaning abilities and pleasing aroma.**
+**Any plant matter can be used in this process, choose citrus and pineapple peel for there powerful cleaning and healing abilities and pleasing aroma.**

 #### Pro-Biotic Eco-Enzyme is easy to make, three ingredients are required:
 - molasses or brown sugar